Assassination of Hrant Dink: Gülen movement

-Since 2014, the role of Gülen movement in the assassination was brought to public attention.
+Since 2014, allegations about the role of Gülen movement in the assassination have been brought to public attention.
 Four prosecutors in the trial have been dismissed from their posts due to their ties with the movement, and for failing to make progress with the case.
 Furthermore police commissioners Ramazan Akyürek and Ali Fuat Yılmazer were accused of not sharing their foreknowledge of the attack with the prosecutors, gendarmarie, or the intelligence services despite being briefed of a planned assassination several times.
 In 2020 Ramazan Akyürek and Ali Fuat Yılmazer were sentenced to 45 and 7 and a half years of prison respectively for illegal audio recordings of senior government officials.

 A Turkish court also said that 18 suspects in the case, among them 13 government officials were using the application ByLock on their phones, which Turkish Government claims are the communication tool of Gülen movement followers.

 Reactions

 After the news of his assassination spread, condemnations came instantly from virtually all major political parties, government officials and NGOs in Turkey, as well as from many international observers.